fluidware/fluidsurveys-docs/chapters/Editor/advancedfeatures.rst

 	* - 3.
 Default Language
 	  - Select the default language.
 By default, English is the base language
 	* - 4.
 Style
 	  - Change the style between Radio Buttons, or a Dropdown menu.
-By default, the langauge selector is a dropdown menu.
+By default, the language selector is a dropdown menu.

 Multiple languages on a survey will become prevalent when using the [Bulk] feature.
-In order to a smooth transition between mulitple languages, it is advised to be aware of those
+In order to a smooth transition between multiple languages, it is advised to be aware of those

 .. figure:: ../../resources/editor/multi_language_bulk.png
 	:align: center